bernhardAxonIvy/doc/source/designer-guide/how-to/workflow/states.rst

 In detail, the tasks are going to more technical task states inside a task switch element.
 After a task reaches a task switch, its state is READY_FOR_JOIN.
-As soon as all input tasks have arrived at the task switch,
-|ivy| sets the states of these input tasks to JOINING and joins their process data
-sets into one process data set forwarded to all output tasks.
-Then, |ivy|
-marks input tasks as DONE.
+As soon as all input tasks have arrived at the task switch, Axon Ivy sets the states of these input tasks to JOINING and joins their process data sets into one process data set forwarded to all output tasks.
+Then, Axon Ivy marks input tasks as DONE.
 It then creates the output tasks in state SUSPENDED.